AI4SIM/model-collection/README.md

 ###### Virtual environment

-To build your virtual environment, please be sure to have the Python version, indicated in our env.yaml file, installed on your system, and the *Nox* tool available has described [previously](#installation).
+To build your virtual environment, please be sure to have the Python version indicated in our env.yaml file installed on your system, and the *Nox* tool available has described [previously](#installation).

 Then it is recommended to use the *Nox* session ``dev_dependencies`` :